redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

     - Create billing for accounting
     - View gantt chart

-2. `Planner` - The role of a <b>Planner</b> is to develop a plan to complete a project based on budget, work schedule, and available resources.
-In the `AC Tajanlangit system` the role assignment feature of a <b>Planner</b> is as follows:
+2. <b>`Planner`</b> - The role of a `Planner` is to develop a plan to complete a project based on budget, work schedule, and available resources.
+In the `AC Tajanlangit system` the role assignment feature of a `Planner` is as follows:

     - Submit material scopes and schedules for approval
     - Upload material scopes and schedules

-3. `Purchasing Officer` - The role of a <b>Purchasing officer</b> is to research on potential vendors, compare and evaluate offers from suppliers, and negotiate contract terms of agreement and pricing.
-In the `AC Tajanlangit system` the role assignment feature of a  <b>Purchasing officer</b> is as follows:
+3. <b> `Purchasing Officer`</b> - The role of a `Purchasing officer` is to research on potential vendors, compare and evaluate offers from suppliers, and negotiate contract terms of agreement and pricing.
+In the `AC Tajanlangit system` the role assignment feature of a  `Purchasing officer`> is as follows:

     - Submit purchase request for approval
     - Create purchase orders from purchase request